Why outrage politics has such a grip on American life - NewsBreak

 To some, recent confrontations motivated by political outrage have gone too far.

-Rep. Adam Kinzinger (R-Ill.), one of two Republicans on the House Jan.
-6 Select Committee, has shared threatening letters and voicemails he’s received.
+Rep. Adam Kinzinger (Ill.), one of two Republicans on the House Jan.
+6 select committee, has shared threatening letters and voicemails he’s received.
 Protesters gathered outside the homes of Supreme Court justices to protest the overturning of Roe v.
-Wade, and then outside a D.C. steakhouse as conservative Justice Brett Kavanaugh dined, prompting condemnation from the restaurant.
+Wade and then outside a D.C. steakhouse as conservative Justice Brett Kavanaugh dined, prompting condemnation from the restaurant.

 Humans may be wired to be attracted to outrage.

-Mark Lenkner, a librarian and assistant professor at the University of Nevada-Las Vegas who has written about political outrage, pointed to the philosopher Robert Solomon describing anger as being an energizing experience.
+Mark Lenker, a librarian and assistant professor at University of Nevada, Las Vegas who has written about political outrage, pointed to the philosopher Robert Solomon describing anger as being an energizing experience.

 “In the case of politics, and moral issues, it gets tinged and heightened with moral expectations.
 So not only do I move from being a victim to being the accuser, but it’s more like I moved from being the victim to being the judge of your actions, and there’s more power in that,” Lenker said.